awsdocs/aws-elemental-mediaconnect-user-guide/doc_source/flows-create.md

 A flow consists of one source, a name, and an Availability Zone\.
 The ability to choose an Availability Zone allows you to create multiple flows within an AWS Region for redundancy\.
 After you create a flow, you can add up to 20 outputs and up to 50 entitlements\.

 **Important**
-If the source or any of the outputs of your flow require encryption, [store the encryption key](key-management.md#key-management-store-encryption-keys) in AWS Secrets Manager before you begin this procedure\.
+If the source of your flow requires encryption, [set up encryption](encryption-static-key-set-up.md) before you begin this procedure\.

 **To create a flow \(console\)**

-1. Open the AWS Elemental MediaConnect console at [https://console\.aws\.amazon\.com/mediaconnect/](https://console.aws.amazon.com/mediaconnect/)\.
+1. Open the MediaConnect console at [https://console\.aws\.amazon\.com/mediaconnect/](https://console.aws.amazon.com/mediaconnect/)\.

 1. On the **Flows** page, choose **Create flow**\.